AlpSecAustria/alpsec.at/src/content/blog/acsc-fasttravel.md

 - Access `global-context` of the application and read the `FLAG` variable. <br/>
 - Read `environment-variables` and get the flag. <br/>

-Looking through the code for `global-context` escape I couldn't find any real vulnerabilities as classes liek the one below only allow `str` data-types as input for both `key` and `value`.
+Looking through the code for `global-context` escape I couldn't find any real vulnerabilities as classes like the one below only allow `str` data-types as input for both `key` and `value`.
 To climb to the `global-context` the value would need to be injected with a dictionary. <br/>
 ```py
 class LRUDict(dict[_KT, _VT]):
     def __init__(self, max_size: int):